opencontainers/.github/docs/contributing/contributing.md

 ---

-# Open Containers Initiative Contributions
+# Open Container Initiative Contributions

 Before you are ready to contribute, make sure that you understand: